nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_REACT_CLIENT.md

 Once authenticated, you should now be able to use your application just as you did when `json-server` was running and storing your data.

+> **Note**: Some of the client views will work, but some won't.
+You're not done building all the relationships in your Python server.

 ![animation of viewing difference resources in Kennel client](./images/kennel-react-client.gif)